barboraberkova/english-for-designers/homework-10.md

 ### Feeling Like a “Lost Thing” /Im feeling like a lost thing, and that’s a problem!

+It can be annoying when you're in a gallery wanting to see your favorite artist and suddenly you don't know whee to go.
+The app helps visitors find their way around easily with no need asking or being lost.
+It has a navigation system that can talk to you or you can follow the navigation on your screen as you wander through rooms.

+The app provides

 tickets
 navigation--> being lost in the labyrinth